 As a Queen's researcher you have access to people and services to assist with your research.
 These pages provide information on the range of learning and development support and resources provided for Queen’s Research Staff.
 As a postdoc/researcher or manager, you can use these resources to review and support your own, or others, professional and career development planning.

 Queen’s commitment to enhancing the experience of its research staff is further demonstrated by the University’s action plan in relation to the Concordat to Support the Career Development of Researchers.
-This action plan is part of the review process for the retention of the European Commission’s HR Excellence in Research Award, held by Queen’s since 2012.
+This action plan is part of the review process for the retention of the European Commission’s HR Excellence in Research Award (HREiR), held by Queen’s since 2012.